Bird ringing courses in South Africa

 If conditions permit, we will do some more ringing in the late afternoon, followed by supper.

 At some sites, there are opportunities for night ringing after supper.
-If the course is at the New Holme Lodge, there will be a couple of opportunities to join the “Shy Five Night Drives.”
-Not only do you have an excellent chance to see aardvark and aardwolf, there is the opportunity to see nightjars, owls, and other birds.
+If the course is at the New Holme Lodge, there will be an opportunity to join a “Shy Five Night Drives.”
+Not only do you have an excellent chance to see aardvark and aardwolf, you can hope to see nightjars, owls, and other birds.

 We will move between ringing sites and bird catching techniques.
 So each day is not a replay of the previous days.
 This will involve taking nets down and setting them up at different places.